The Commission on the Integration of Refugees

 Rabbi Baroness Neuberger DBE, is a cross bench Peer, and is Chair of University College…

-Rabbi Baroness Neuberger DBE, is a cross bench Peer, and is Chair of University College Hospital NHS Foundation Trust and Chair of The Whittington Hospital NHS Trust.
+Rabbi Baroness Julia Neuberger is a cross bench Peer, Chair of University College Hospital NHS Foundation Trust and Chair of The Whittington Hospital NHS Trust.
 She is a Trustee of the Rayne Foundation, Chair of Independent Age and is a Commissioner on the UK Commission on Bereavement.
 She was Senior Rabbi of West London Synagogue from 2011 until March 2020, where she is now Rabbi Emerita.
 Baroness Neuberger is also Chair of Walter and Liesel Schwab Charitable Trust set up in memory of her parents, to help refugees and asylum seekers access education.

 Professor Jenny Phillimore